 Chris also isn't quite as prone to one-liners as Leon and can be suitably summarised as the strong-but-silent sort of action hero.

-- Initially intended a smoker, after the original Resident Evil he hasn't had any references to him being a smoker until Resident Evil 6.
+- Initially intended a smoker, after the original Resident Evil there wasn't any references to him being a smoker -- not until Resident Evil 6.
 In the Resident Evil remake his starting special item is a lighter, however, no doubt referencing the original trait.
-Though after most of his squad is killed in Resident Evil 6, he starts smoking and drinking.

 - Chris had a different voice actor for all of his videogame appearances until Resident Evil 5, where Roger Craig Smith also went on to voice Chris in all of his following appearances.

 - Roger Craig Smith also voiced Curtis Miller--antagonist from the straight to DVD feature flick Resident Evil: Degeneration--prior to his work in Resident Evil 5.

 - Chris is known for his exceptional marksman skills, specifically with handguns.
 This skill is sometimes reflected in the games Chris stars in, as he will have a chance to score a critical hit with a handgun.

 - In certain ports of Resident Evil 2, Chris was an unlockable character for the unlockable mini-game, Extreme Battle.
 He was unique for being able to handle the shotgun recoil more steadily than Leon, and had available the S.TA.R.S. custom Beretta handgun which had a faster rate of fire, and the chance to pop a zombies head similar to the effects from a magnum.
 His character voice-clips for taking damage were recycled from the original Resident Evil.